Skip to main content

 • Use /model (or Shift+Tab → Settings → Model) to swap without losing your chat history.

-• If you change providers (e.g. Anthropc to OpenAI), the CLI converts the session transcript between Anthropic and OpenAI formats.
+• If you change providers (e.g. Anthropic to OpenAI), the CLI converts the session transcript between Anthropic and OpenAI formats.
 The translation is lossy—provider-specific metadata is dropped—but we have not seen accuracy regressions in practice.

 • For the best context continuity, switch models at natural milestones: after a commit, once a PR lands, or when you abandon a failed approach and reset the plan.